wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting submitted app in teams and channel.](../media/submitted.png)](../media/submitted.png#lightbox)

     Congratulations!
-You have just built a bot which can answer questions, retrieve an asset from your Dataverse for Teams database, and submit a request on behalf of the user.
+You have just built a bot, which can answer questions, retrieve an asset from your Dataverse for Teams database, and submit a request on behalf of the user.

-In the next exercise we will publish and share it and use it in Teams chat.
+In the next exercise, we'll publish and share it and use it in Teams chat.